pjotrp/yaj/INSTALL.md

     set|grep gnu

 Now checkout the journal source code from https://github.com/pjotrp/yaj.
-You should be able to run the server:
+You should be able to run the server with the following

-## Run
+## Run the webserver

 Configure the server in a JSON file and run it as